Fairyland Loop Trail in Bryce Canyon

 Hiking the Fairyland Loop in Bryce Canyon

-The Fairyland Loop trail is one of the best hikes in Bryce Canyon National Park.
+The Fairyland Loop trail is one of the best hikes in Bryce Canyon National Park, Utah.
+I think it even makes the best hikes in Utah list, at least in my experience.
 And that’s saying something considering the park offers some of the most beautiful landscapes in all of the United States.
-The Fairyland Loop trail offers superb scenery over its eight mile length.
-There’s a bit of elevation loss and gain – 950 feet up and down but it’s done gradually so you’ll barely notice it.
-And the trail is very well signed.

-I certainly recommend hiking the Navajo, Peekaboo and Queens Garden trails too – because they are in your face beautiful.
-But if you have a second day or you’re a strong hiker then the Fairyland loop trail offers a quieter beauty.
+I certainly recommend hiking the Navajo, Peekaboo and Queens Garden trails too – because they are in-your-face beautiful.
+But if you have a second day, or you’re a strong hiker then the Fairyland loop trail offers a quieter beauty.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.